Walk in the Footsteps of John Muir: Scottish Beginnings

 The John Muir Way was established in 2014 to “provide an accessible and varied route, linking together the finest landscapes, countryside and places of interest” and encourage users “to become more active,” and improve “their health, wellbeing and enjoyment of nature, while raising their awareness of John Muir’s legacy.”
 Join us to walk in the footsteps of John Muir.

-We are pleased to announce the return of our transformative journey, Walking in the Footsteps of Saint Hildegard, taking place from September 8 to 18, 2025.
+We are pleased to announce the return of our transformative journey, Walking in the Footsteps of Saint Hildegard.
 This 10-day experience offers an immersive exploration of Saint Hildegard of Bingen’s life, work, and spiritual legacy.
-Travel through the beautiful landscapes of the Rhineland.
-Connect deeply with visionary insights of this remarkable 12th-century saint, while enjoying a thoughtfully curated itinerary designed to inspire and enlighten.
+Travel through the beautiful landscapes of the Rhineland and connect deeply with the visionary insights of this remarkable 12th-century saint, while enjoying a thoughtfully curated itinerary designed to inspire and enlighten.

 What kind of pack (weight) should one expect to carry?
 Thank you.